-Plus, it reminds me of being at a seafood restaurant overlooking the ocean and watching the waves roll in.
+Plus, it’ll remind you of being at a seafood restaurant overlooking the ocean and watching the waves roll in.
 Paradise.

-Okay, we know dips are technically not side dishes, but it’s important we talk about it because what is a deep-fried dish without a dipping sauce?
+Okay, we know dips technically aren’t side dishes, but a deep-fried dish is so much better with a dipping sauce!
 Keep it simple or get as creative as you like.

-You can’t go wrong with the classics, such as tartar sauce and mango sauce, but here are some suggestions we also highly recommend.
+You can’t go wrong with the classics, such as tartar sauce and mango sauce, but here are some suggestions I also highly recommend.

-Orange-chili dip.
-It’s sweet, tangy, and refreshing.
+Orange-chili dip is sweet, tangy, and refreshing.
 It’s a great way to balance out the heaviness of the battered and deep-fried shrimp.

-Pineapple-cilantro dip.
-Pineapple is sweet and tangy, cilantro is herby, and together – they are perfect.
+Pineapple-cilantro dip is a great combination.
+Pineapple is sweet and tangy, cilantro is herby, and together, they are perfect.

-Sticking with our tropical theme here, no seafood feast is complete without a fruity drink.
+Sticking with the tropical theme here, no seafood feast is complete without a fruity drink.